 You mightn’t realise it, but lipstick has played a pivotal role throughout history.
 It might be hard to reconcile something so objectively frivolous as a small tube of rouge with social change, but look a little closer and you’ll find its traces imprinted across many cultural moments.
-It’s been an indicator of both economic troughs and prosperity, and at times a modern-day ‘scarlet letter,’ worn to indicate a rejection of societal oppression.
-It’s been the symbolic subject of fiery debate among feminist circles for decades.
+It’s been an indicator of both economic troughs and prosperity, and at times a modern-day ‘scarlet letter’, worn to indicate a rejection of societal oppression.
+It’s been the symbolic subject of fiery debate amongst feminist circles for decades.

 Just as we’ve seen the lacquer unite women, we’ve also seen it divide.
-Feminists have long questioned whether lipstick was just a tool of the patriarchy, forcing women to engage in shallow and senseless behavior that maintains the gender status quo.
-But as discourse advanced through the years, many have come to see the painting of one’s lips as a nod to our tumultuous past, while daring to cosmetically espouse our femininity in a society that tells us to consolidate it if we want to succeed.
+Feminists have long questioned whether lipstick was just a tool of the patriarchy, forcing women to engage in shallow and senseless behaviour that maintains the gender status quo.
+But as discourse advanced throughout the years, many have come to see the painting of one’s lips as a nod to our tumultuous past, while daring to cosmetically espouse our femininity in a society that tells us to consolidate it if we want to succeed.

 Now where did I leave my lip exfoliant?